Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 "No, the sooner the better."

-“Then I’ll just go ahead and preach the early service as planned and ask one of my assistant pastors to do the second.
-I should be on my way no later the n ten thirty and there by noon.”
+"Then I'll just go ahead and preach the early service as planned and ask one of my assistant pastors to do the second.
+I should be on my way no later than ten thirty and there by noon."

 "Sounds good, and Curtis, thank you for agreeing to come.
 Trina probably doesn't know it, but she needs her big brother right now.
 More than she ever has."

 Curtis felt his eyes welling up again and swallowed more tears.
 "Thank you for calling to let me know what's going on.
 I really appreciate it."